 Despite their advanced functionality, much of assistive technology (AT) is rejected or abandoned by individuals with disabilities.
 We explore how AT can influence the social standing and elicit stigma, and propose designing for systems to fit users’ social contexts.
+Our current focus is on developing ADHD-centered executive functioning support tools (ACES).

 The NAPE project aims to improve the accessibility of educational materials by adapting them to the cognitive styles of individuals, including those with ADHD, dyslexia, and autism.
 It seeks to create an inclusive learning environment by removing traditional learning barriers.